smu-cs-3353/22s-pa02-amogus/README.md

 ### Timsort
 Like with b>Introsort</b>, <b>Timsort</b> has a worst case of O(n\*logn), so this algorithm should have a similar speed to the two previois algorithms.
 We find this to be the case, meaning this algorithm also matches the published results.

+# Concluding Remarks

+In this section, we discuss what has been learned by implementing and analyzing these algorithms, from their usages to their time complexities.
+In the real world, each of these algorithms are used for different things.
+For example, <b>Timsort</b> is used as Python's standard sort, while <b>Introsort</b> is used as Cpp's standard sort.</br>

+In this project, we analyzed specifically the algorithm performance, without putting them into actual use in a real world program.
+Therefore, while we can empirically define and support definitions of these algorithms, it is still important to test all of them when implementing a sorting algorithm.

+Unlike the last project, accuracy is not of importance here.
+We only need analyze the time complexity, or timing, of each algorithm, although space can sometimes play an important role in this as well.
+When choosing an algorithm, it is important to look past just time complexity, and understand the fundamentals of these algorithms.